![]() deutsches Glossar |

 A point a train must have cleared completely before a signal or

-an interlocked route may be unlocked.
+a route may be released.

 CLOCK FACE TIMETABLE